Say goodbye to assured shorthold tenancies

 The exact time limits for landlords to take action will be set out in future regulations.
 The law is also expected to be extended to cover certain types of licences to occupy.
 The government will provide further guidance on which licences will be covered.

-Awaab’s law is due to be implemented in 2026, although a precise start date has yet to be announced.
+Awaab’s law is due to be implemented at the same time as the Decent Homes Standard.
+This is expected to be from 2035 onwards, although a precise start date has yet to be announced.

 Other changes affecting landlords